[X] CLOSEMAIN MENU

 Executive Director, Beyond Pesticides, Washington, DC

-Jay is a co-founder and executive director of Beyond Pesticides, with a 40-year history of working with communities nationwide on toxics and organic policies and practices.
-Jay has successfully fought to remove from the market hazardous pesticides and helped draft pivotal local, state, and federal organic law, including the Agricultural Productivity Act, which established sustainable agriculture programs at USDA, and the Organic Foods Production Act, which created the USDA organic certified food label.
-In 2010, he was appointed by the Obama Administration to a 5-year appointment to the National Organic Standards Board, where he served as chair of the Crops Committee.
-He is a recipient of Rodale Institute's Organic Pioneer Award, 2021.
-He has written extensively, testified before the U.S. Congress and state and local legislatures, been published in major newspapers, and appeared on national and local news networks and talk shows, while editing Beyond Pesticides' quarterly journal Pesticides and You and Daily News.
-Jay has a Bachelor's degree from Grinnell College and Master's of Urban and Regional Planning from Virginia Polytechnic Institute and State University.
+Jay is a founder and executive director of the national environmental and public health membership group Beyond Pesticides, which has a 40-year history of working with communities nationwide on toxics and organic policies and practices, addressing agricultural, lawn, and landscape management practices that maintain ecological balance, enhance biodiversity, and eliminate toxic chemical use.
+Jay has successfully fought to remove from the market hazardous pesticides and helped draft pivotal local, state, and federal organic laws, including the Agricultural Productivity Act, which established sustainable agriculture programs at USDA, and the Organic Foods Production Act, which created the USDA organic certified food label.
+In 2010, he was appointed by the Obama Administration to a 5-year appointment to the National Organic Standards Board, a stakeholder board that advises on organic and determines allowable materials, where he served as chair of the Crops Committee.
+He is a recipient of Rodale Institute’s Organic Pioneer Award in 2021.
+He has written extensively, testified in the U.S. Congress and state and local legislatures, been published in major newspapers, and appeared on national and local news networks and talk shows, while editing Beyond Pesticides’ quarterly journal Pesticides and You and the Daily News Blog.
+Jay is a past chair and board member of Earth Share, a network of more than 500 members organization that brings together individuals, workplaces, and communities to protect the planet’s health.
+He currently serves on the executive committee of the National Organic Coalition.
+Prior to his founding of Beyond Pesticides in 1981, he served as the health programs director of Rural America, an advocacy group for rural areas and small towns.
+Jay has a Masters in urban and regional planning with a focus on health policy from Virginia Polytechnic Institute and State University, and a B.A. from Grinnell College (IA).

 Click here to register